-The latest amendment to the Accounts and Audit Regulations 2015, the Accounts and Audit (Amendment Regulations) 2022 was laid before parliament on 30 June 2022 and came into force on 22 July 2022.
-This requires local authorities to publish draft accounts for 2022/23 by 31 July 2023 and commence the public inspection period on or before the first working day of June 2024.
-The deadline for conclusion of the audit and publication of audited accounts is 30 November 2023.
+The latest amendment to the Accounts and Audit Regulations 2015, the Accounts and Audit (Amendment Regulations) 2024 was laid before parliament in September 2024 and came into force on 30 September 2024.
+This requires local authorities to publish draft accounts for 2024/25 by 30 June 2025 and commence the public inspection period on or before the first working day of July 2025.
+The deadline for conclusion of the audit and publication of audited accounts is 27 February 2026.

-This draft statement of accounts was authorised for issue by the Section 151 Officer on 15 October 2024.
-The statement of accounts may be subject to amendment following the conclusion of the audit.
+This draft statement of accounts was authorised for issue by the Section 151 Officer on 30 June 2025.